pcwalton/vscode-powerline/README.md

 7. (Optional) To remove the "[Unsupported]" string in the title bar, install the [Fix VSCode Checksums] extension and follow its instructions.

+## Themes

+VS Code Powerline comes with support for the onedark and Solarized Dark themes.
+It falls back to the Airline dark theme if neither is in use.
+If you want to add more or customize the colors in other ways, just edit the CSS variables at the top of `powerline.css`.

 ## Screenshot

 ![Screenshot](https://i.imgur.com/Ci2ewLt.png)

 ## Future work

-I'll upload the line and column number indicator to the marketplace once I've tested it some more.
+I'll upload the line and column number indicator to the Marketplace once I've tested it some more.

 [Powerline]: https://github.com/powerline/powerline